anariver/anariver.github.io/about/index.md

 feature: ../assets/img/header.jpg
 ---

 Ana Ortez-Rivera was born and raised in Washington D.C. and the proud daughter of Salvadorean immigrants.
-She is a 2018 graduate of the University of Maryland - College Park, where she studies Social-Cultural Anthropology, Latin American Studies, and International Development and Conflict Resolution.
-Her passion lies in education policy and therefore decided to work at the Next Step Public Charter School as a school counselor/advisor.
+She is a 2018 graduate of the University of Maryland - College Park, where she studied Social-Cultural Anthropology, Latin American Studies, and International Development and Conflict Resolution.
+Her passion lies in education policy, and after graduation, she decided to work at the Next Step Public Charter School as a school counselor/advisor.
 In this role, Ana helped GED and ESL students navigate college and career options.
-She served low-income, minority, and immigrant students who faced barriers and extraordinary challenges in their educational journey.
-After facing local and state challenges that created barriers for her student’s educational attainment beyond the GED, Ana was motivated to earn her MPP.
+She served low-income, minority, and immigrant students who faced difficulties and extraordinary challenges in their educational journey.
+After braving local and state challenges that created barriers for her students' educational attainment beyond the GED, Ana was motivated to earn her MPP.

-She loves taking long naps and finding free food on campus.
+She loves taking long naps and finding free food on campus!

 <!-- ## Preview